robert-jacques/INF4000-Data-Visualisation/README.md

 ---

-## 🚀 How to Reproduce
+## 🚀 Reproducibility
-The analysis script is designed for autonomy.
+The analysis script is designed for autonomy:
 1. Clone this repository.
+2. Open `/code/inf4000-spotify-analysis.R` in RStudio.
-2. Open the script in `/code` and run.
-It will pull the source data directly from this GitHub repository to ensure consistent results.
+3. The script is configured to automatically pull the dataset from this repository for immediate environmental replication.